-To Exit Remote Start Mode and Drive the VehicleBefore the end of the 15 minute cycle, press and release the UNLOCK button on the RKE transmitter to unlock the doors and disarm the Vehicle Security Alarm (if equipped).
-Then, within 15 minutes, insert the key into the ignition switch and turn the switch to the ON position.
+To Exit Remote Start Mode And Drive The Vehicle

+Before the end of the 15 minute cycle, press and release the UNLOCK button on the RKE transmitter to unlock the doors and disarm the Vehicle Security Alarm (if equipped).
+Then insert the key into the ignition switch and turn the switch to the ON/RUN position.

-NOTE: The ignition switch must be in the ON position in order to drive the vehicle.
+NOTE: The ignition switch must be in the ON/RUN position in order to drive the vehicle.